Chapter 7 Population Genetics and Diseases

 print(c(sA2, sD2, sE2))

-Similarly, for phenotype 2, we can estimate the proportion of additive and/or dominance genetic variances as well as shared environmental variance using the Falconer’s formula.
+Similarly, for phenotype 2, we can estimate the proportion of additive and/or dominance genetic variances as well as shared environmental variance using the classical twin design.

 Q7.
 Which model (ACE or ADE) should be considered for phenotype 2?